 - Good encryption.
-Encryption is vital for safe torrenting, and PureVPN does pretty well here, too, offering 256-bit AES encryption and the use of popular tunneling protocols like OpenVPN and IKEv2.
+Encryption is vital for safe torrenting, and PureVPN does pretty well here, too, offering 256-bit AES encryption and the use of popular tunneling protocols like WireGuard, OpenVPN, and IKEv2.

 - Kill Switch.
 As noted above, PureVPN was one of the first Virtual Private Networks to include a kill switch.
 This essential tool cuts out your web connection if the VPN drops for any reason.
 Without it, your IP and DNS information would instantly be vulnerable to snoopers or hackers.

 - Sheer speed.
 Speed is a major selling point with PureVPN.
 The company operates a global network of over 6500 servers and promises lightning-fast download speeds for P2P users.

 - Port forwarding.
 The majority of premium VPNs don’t offer this feature, which is invaluable if you need to maintain a proper download/upload ratio.